TEvans-Developer/Splunk_Active_Directory_Home-Lab-/README.md

 </br>![Screenshot (204)](https://github.com/user-attachments/assets/7e9cae7e-0feb-464c-a011-a4201f466bcf)

 </br>10.)
-We now will create a knew directory called "share", then mount the shared folder onto the directory called share with this command.
+We now will create a new directory called "share", then mount the shared folder onto the directory called share with this command.

 </br> sudo mount -t vboxsf -o uid=1000,gid=1000 <shared_folder_name> share/

 </br>![Screenshot (205)](https://github.com/user-attachments/assets/eae659ca-050b-4eb6-a78a-64c200337539)

 </br>11.)
-After we will cd into the share folder we created and ls -la to see all the shared folder including the splunk .deb package.
+After we will cd into the share folder we created and ls -la to see all the shared folders including the splunk .deb package.
 We will then use the command to install the splunk package into the machine. " sudo dpkg -i splunk <tab> to do the rest.
 Hit enter and wait until it is completed.

 </br>![Screenshot (207)](https://github.com/user-attachments/assets/74672a0b-e5b2-4f42-9706-cff6ddf340d8)